How To Deal with a Personal Protection Order

 People commonly believe that PPO’s don’t make any difference if they are not interested in making contact.
 This belief is seriously flawed and can lead to disastrous consequences.
 A PPO is entered into the Law Enforcement Information Network (LEIN), essentially meaning that it is on your record.
 When someone searches the network for your name, the PPO may come up, suggesting that you are a dangerous person.
 Additionally, private companies that maintain records for background searches keep and report records of personal protection orders to potential employers, licensing agencies, banks, and other interested parties.

 If the petitioner comes to court and alleges a violation of the order, the respondent faces possible jail time.
 The burden of proof is substantially lower than in criminal matters.
 If the judge believes a respondent violated the PPO, he or she will almost always impose jail time.
 The prosecution must demonstrate that a defendant committed a crime beyond a reasonable doubt.
-In PPO violations, however, the court will rule based on a “preponderance of the evidence,” meaning it will hear from both sides and decide which party presents the more pursuasive evidence.
+In PPO violations, however, the court will rule based on a “preponderance of the evidence,” meaning it will hear from both sides and decide which party presents the more persuasive evidence.
 The petitioner almost always gets the benefit of the doubt unless a strong, credible defense is mounted.
 Though “preponderance of the evidence” may sound fair, it means that the chances of you being found guilty of a violation are higher than in a criminal case, and the amount of proof against you can be slim.
 If the petitioner makes accusations that you violated the PPO and the court finds you in contempt, you may be imprisoned for up to 93 days and fined up to $500.
-Once out, the petitioner could make the same accusations again, leading to more and more jail time and fines as long as the PPO stands.
+Once out, the petitioner could make the same accusations again, leading to more and more jail time & fines as long as the PPO stands.